jeremymv2/dead-simple-tfautomate/README.md

 # A Simple Automate Cluster Terraform Implementation

+This creates the following:
+ * Chef Server
+ * Automate Server
+ * Workflow Runner

-This creates Chef and Automate Servers with the latest stable release.
+All with the latest stable releases.

+In order to keep things super stable, simple and fast, no cookbooks are used, just one shell script.

 A local `.chef/knife.rb` is configured for you to start communicating to the Chef Server quickly.